splunk/public-o11y-docs/gdi/monitors-databases/apache-spark.rst

       - ``clusterType``
       - **yes**
       - ``string``
-      - Set this option to the type of cluster you’re monitoring.
+      - Set this option to the type of cluster you're monitoring.
 The allowed values are ``Standalone``, ``Mesos`` or ``Yarn``.
-The system doesn’t collect cluster metrics for Yarn.
-Use the collectd/hadoop monitor to gain insights to your cluster’s health.
+The system doesn't collect cluster metrics for Yarn.
+Use the collectd/hadoop monitor to gain insights to your cluster's health.
    -